mike42/Auth/README.md

 Requirements
 ------------
-This code is designed to run on Debian GNU/Linux 6.0 (squeeze) and 7.0 (wheezy).
-Note that due to changes in libcurl, the current Debian testing branch is not yet supported.
+This code is designed to run on Debian GNU/Linux 7.0 (wheezy) and 8.0 (jessie).

 Account databases supported:

 - OpenLDAP
 - Active Directory (all versions)
-- Google Apps, via the Provisioning API.
+- Google Apps, via the Directory API.

 Dependencies, and which component they are used with (useful for troubleshooting):
 - php5-ldap, for logging in via an LDAP or active directory server.